panchul/workspace/doc/Make.md

     $< - name of the first prerequisite
     $? - names of all prerequisites that are newer than the target

+    $@ - name of the target of the rule etc.

 ---